Elementary Writing Prompts for Fall

 These writing pages are based on story paper.

-These 16 pages are included:
+These 16 pages of fall writing prompts are included:

 - Picking apples

 - Squirrel and Acorns